-If your husband or boyfriend is on the verge of baldness or losing hair, and this makes you anxious and concerned, or you're wondering whether your husband is going bald or not, you've come to the right place.
+If your husband or boyfriend is on the verge of baldness or losing hair, and this makes you anxious and concerned, or you're wondering whether your husband is going bald or not and that you want to understand what they're going through, you've come to the right place.

 This article will discuss the causes of balding, its signs, treatments, preventions, and, more importantly, how you can start a conversation about hair loss with your man.